-Ross Bruce, known locally only as “Moose” begins rattling off his best sales pitch for the small Colorado ski town of Winter Park, where he has resided for the last 12 years.
+Ross Bruce, known locally only as “Moose” begins rattling off his sales pitch for why Colorado’s best ski town is Winter Park, where he has resided for the last 12 years.

 As I ask Bruce his opinion of Vail, also home to nearly 400-inches of annual snowfall and some of the best bowl skiing in North America, he shoots me a look which seems to imply that I should already know what he thinks of Vail.